cottondesign/cw24-dynamic-type/readme.md

 ---
 ### Stylesheet

-Use the corresponding stylesheet for other recommended typographic styles.
+Use the corresponding stylesheets for canvas-related and typographic styles.